mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-1.1.md

 1. Connect Mattermost account.
 2. Observe the screen to confirm that the user is prompted with the question about their primary platform.
+3. Choose Mattermost and click on `Continue` button.
+4. Go to User Settings > MSTeams settings section.
+5. Confirm 'Mattermost' is selected as the primary platform.